-Our exposure to interest rate risk is limited to our line of credit.
-Our line of credit bears interest based on the prevailing prime rate (5.00% at June 30, 2008).
-We do not believe that a 10% increase in the interest rate on our line of credit (from 6.00% to 6.60%) would have a material impact on our financial position, operating results or cash flows.
+Our exposure to interest rate risk is limited to our line of credit and our new bank term note.
+Our line of credit bears interest based on the prevailing prime rate (5.00% at September 30, 2008).
+We do not believe that a 10% increase in the interest rate on our line of credit or bank term note (6.00% to 6.60%) would have a material impact on our financial position, operating results or cash flows.
 In addition, we believe that the carrying value of our outstanding debt approximates fair value.